guanhomer/Multi-Agent-Dorado-Basecalling-File-Structure/README.md

 Each POD5–BAM pair (folder) is assigned to only one agent at a time to prevent conflicts and redundant work.

+The typical workflow for each folder is:

+- Downloading the POD5 file to the local agent’s temporary directory
+- Basecalling the POD5 using Dorado
+- Uploading the resulting BAM file back to the shared BAM folder

+These stages correspond to the file status transitions:

+`pending → downloading → basecalling → uploading → done`.

 ```
 Multi-Agent-Dorado-Basecalling-File-Structure/
 ├─ R/